danielbonnell/groupize_demo/README.md

 Role Info for Shakespeare's Plays
 ====
 This is a demo app for a coding challenge.
 A live version can be found [here](#).
-It accepts an XML document of a Shakespeare play and displays an table with the following information for each role:
+It accepts an XML document of a Shakespeare play and displays a table with the following information for each role:
 * Number of lines spoken;
 * Longest speech;
 * Number of scenes in which the role appears; and